 Then you must provide a copy of the following documents:

-- A document that links your previous name to your new name, such as a foreign marriage certificate (with an official translation) or a legal change of name document issued by a Canadian province/territory; and
+- A document that links your previous name to your new name, such as a foreign marriage certificate (with an official translation); and

 If you have legally changed your name outside Canada and are residing outside Canada